 The main things to remember are (1) you need a signed engagement letter, (2) always include a compilation report with the financial statements, and (3) read the financial statements to determine if they are appropriate.

-If you desire to issue financial statements without a compilation report, read my article about the use of AR-C 70, Preparation of Financial Statements.
+If you desire to issue financial statements without a compilation report, read my article about the use of AR-C 70, The Definitive Guide to Preparations.

 If you desire to issue financial statements in conjunction with a review engagement, read my article about the use of AR-C 90, Review Engagements.